 Batteries and energy resources containing hazardous materials have serious impact on the environment not only GHG emission.
 The fact that sensor nodes are often used in mobile situation and require frequent maintenance of batteries can be a cause of unnecessarily large amount of GHG emission.
 That is, energy saving and harvesting using the environment-friendly resources, such as solar energy, are able to minimize the GHG emission.
 Thus, batteries for sensor node have the following considerations:

-To use environmentally friendly or rechargeable batteries.
+To use environment-friendly or rechargeable batteries.

 To use high capacity battery for reduction electronic waste.